-Use the DIY seasoning blend for chili, casseroles, chili mac, hot dog chili, tacos, and more.
+Use the DIY seasoning blend for slow cooker chili, casseroles, chili mac, hot dog chili, tacos, and more.
 It is also great for adding flavor to baked potatoes, french fries, and steamed veggies such as broccoli or cauliflower.

 Give this chili seasoning recipe a try and I am sure that you will agree it is the best chili seasoning ever!